MitchellSmithDev/UnityRuntimeConsole/README.md

 #### GameManager.Console.Input()
 `public void Input(string input, byte type = 0)`<br />
 Sends an input into the console which is then parsed into a command.
-Type can be set to `0`, `1`, or `2` which sets the line as normal, error, or warning respectively.
+Type can be set to `0`, `1`, or `2` which sets the line as normal, an error, or a warning respectively.

 #### GameManager.Console.Respond()
 `public void Respond(string input, byte type = 0)`<br />
 Sends a line into the console which is not parsed.
-Type can be set to `0`, `1`, or `2` which sets the line as normal, error, or warning respectively.
+Type can be set to `0`, `1`, or `2` which sets the line as normal, an error, or a warning respectively.

 #### GameManager.Console.ResetScroll()
 `public void ResetScroll()`<br />